Publish Date: 14-08-2024

 Here are some ways to save money on car insurance in Michigan:

 - Maintain a Clean Driving Record: Avoid accidents and traffic violations.
 Because the car insurance rate goes up after an accident.
-In Michigan, on average car insurance rate can go up by 48% following a single at-fault accident.
+In Michigan, on average, car insurance rates can go up by 20% to 50% following a single at-fault accident.

 - Check Available Discounts: Look for available auto discounts, such as those for good students, safe drivers, and those who install anti-theft devices in their vehicles.